TeamSynergy/SynergyTube-deprec/README.md

 Currently supported Media-Vendors are:
 - Youtube

-I'm planning on adding more soon after the system has reached the final version 0.3.
+We're planning on adding more soon after the system has reached version 0.3.

 ### Implemented Features
 - User Limit on Channels